naymspace/backpex/guides/get_started/installation.md

 To make LiveResources accessible in your application, you first need to configure your router (`router.ex`).

-Backpex needs to add a `backpex_cookies` route to your router.
-This route is used to set the cookies needed for a Backpex LiveResource.
+Backpex needs a `backpex_preferences` route in your router.
+This route is used by Backpex to persist user preferences such as the active theme and sidebar state.

 Backpex provides a macro you can use to add the required routes to your router.
 Make sure to import `Backpex.Router` at the top of your router file or prefix the function calls.